 Follow your doctor’s advice on when to resume more strenuous activities.
 Typically, heavy lifting and intense exercise should be avoided in the first week.

 Vigilance during recovery is key to preventing complications.
-Pay close attention to your body’s signals and changes in your health.
+Pay close attention to your body’s signals and changes in your health, as atherectomy, while generally low-risk, does carry some potential risks.
+These risks are rare but may include bleeding, infection, or vessel injury, so monitoring for complications is important.

 Monitor the insertion site for any signs of infection, such as redness or swelling.
 These indicators need prompt medical evaluation.